boschmitt/tweedledum/docs/algorithms/decomposition.rst

 Decomposition
 -------------

+**Decomposition**: is the process of breaking down in parts or elements.

 High-level quantum algorithms are technology-independent, that is, allow arbitrary quantum gates, and do not take architectural constraints into account.
 Quite often, these algorithms involve quantum gates acting on *n* qubits.
 In order to execute such an algorithm in a quantum computer it is